Cambridge Audio 'P' series amplifiers.

 By the way: there is a P60 circuit diagram floating around on the web which incorrectly shows C44 across R1.
 It is really across R3 as your information and the service manual show.

 No problem, Neil.
 Any time.
 An excellent demonstration of deductive logic with limited resource.
 It's often an idea to consider replacing all the electrolytics in the signal paths of an amplifier of this age since these are the likeliest components to fail first and it makes life easier doing this in one go rather than repeatedly disassembling the unit.
 Then specifying a high temperature, high frequency type will increase longevity and (theoretically) improve performance too.
-Thought also could given to replacing the quiescent current carbon skeleton pots with sealed, multi-turn cermet types and the inclusion of a soft-start.
+The original PSU electrolytics (4,700µF, 63V) can be replaced with superior values but a soft-start (as mentioned above) should be included.
+The heat generated across the tarnished contacts of the mains switch on one volume control caused it to incinerate quite spectacularly.
+Thought also could be given to replacing the quiescent current carbon skeleton pots with sealed, multi-turn cermet types.

-Notes - PK.
 The distinctive input selector knob was supplemented by the unique indicators on the preamp level.
+The colour scheme changed from polished aluminium and black lettering.
+In a later version (PCB iss 3) the polished finish was retained.

-The PCB's 'upside-down' position was determined by there being no room on the rear panel for the input sockets.
+The PCBs' 'upside-down' position was determined by there being no room on the rear panel for the input sockets this been taken up almost entirely by the heat-sinking for the output pairs (now very sensibly radiating outside the unit).
 It is arguable that internal air-flow around the components would be reduced, but this was essentially limited anyway.

-This arrangement with the sockets directly mounted on the PCB rather than the chassis, whilst reducing wiring, could prove problematic with the plastic sockets prone to breakage if care was not taken fitting connectors.
+This arrangement with the input sockets directly mounted on the PCB rather than the chassis, whilst reducing wiring, could prove problematic with the plastic sockets prone to breakage if care was not taken fitting connectors.
+From an aesthetic point of view these further disappointed since identical sockets could be found on far cheaper Thorn (eg; Bush, Ferguson, etc) products and, frankly for the price, one expected better.
 A similar arrangement was used in the complex Beomaster 6000 making access more awkward, the (hefty) unit then having to be lifted when change was required.
 I recall one unhappy customer whose precious wooden top had been deeply scratched by the metalwork when doing this.

 especially if you want additional content to this page